docent-net/maciej.lasyk.info/content/LogoutFromFacebook.md

 - ~100mb of space on my phone ;)
 - I'll focus on this blog so there's non - zero chance that it will be more human - usable
+- I was always a writer kind of person who likes to document events.
+FB is very bad when someones decide to post there story from a voyage because it will simply be lost after some time.
+Internet of things works better - when you have your own webpage it is indexed by many serch engines and people can easily come back here.
+- Confidence that content I create will survive as it is hosted in a way I decide

 ### Did I logout completely? ###